vaidashi/career-development-curriculum/module_two/outreach_networking_facilitator_guide.md

 ### Session Outcomes

+* Students are able to understand why outreach and networking are effective strategies for the job search
+* Students are able to discover and implement strategies to research and contact mentors, alumni, or professional contacts who they'd like to meet
-* Students are able to ...
+* Students are able to research and find a networking event to attend during Module 3

 ### Logistics